 Only one in 10 adults has the skills to obtain, process and use online health information.
 Even people with advanced skills can have difficulty when they are dealing with stress or illness.

-In the five years since the Affordable Care Act set the stage for improving health literacy, health care organizations across the country have gone to great lengths to make their online content more understandable.
+Since the Affordable Care Act set the stage for improving health literacy in 2010, healthcare organizations across the country have gone to great lengths to make their online content more understandable.
 However, most Americans are still not able to effectively use this information to make decisions about their care.

 5 Tips for Using Interactive Content to Improve Health Literacy

-- Offer short videos to explain complex concepts.
+Offering short videos can explain complex concepts in a more engaging way.
 In addition to boosting comprehension, video content adds depth and warmth to your content, which can help users connect with your brand in ways not available through text.
-Even more, users spend 100 percent more time on pages with videos on them.
+Even more, users spend 1.4x more time on pages with videos on them.